AmirMohammadFakhimi/Homework-1-Mobile-Programming-Spring-2022/README.md

-# Homework-Mobile-Programming-Spring-2022
+# Homework-1-Mobile-Programming-Spring-2022
-Some apps which are homework for mobile programming course in Spring 2022 at Sharif University of Technology.
+First homework for mobile programming course in Spring 2022 at Sharif University of Technology.
+Subject of this homework is basics of android.
 ## Team members:
 |Complete Name|Student Number|
 | ----------- | ----------- |